 The three fields in these two OMLs are all giant fields, located over 100 km offshore Nigeria, and are some of the largest and highest quality in Africa.
 Two of these fields, Agbami and Akpo, have been on production since 2008 and 2009, respectively, and in 2017 averaged a combined gross production rate of approximately 368,000 barrels of oil per day.
 Lifting costs in 2017 were well below \$10/bbl.
-Egina first oil occurred during December 2018 and is expected to quickly ramp up to plateau production of approximately 200,000 barrels of oil per day during the first half of 2019.
+Egina first oil occurred during December 2018 and ramped up to gross field production of approximately 200,000 barrels of oil per day during the first half of 2019.
 The fields all have high quality reservoirs and produce light sweet crude oil with state-of-the-art Floating Production, Storage and Offloading ("FPSO") facilities.